Kamphaeng Phet and Phitsanulok might not be the most exciting spots in Thailand, nevertheless, you’ll possibly have to take those detours.

 From the Kamphaeng Phet bus station, you can take a shared taxi or a private cab, obviously.

-The bus from Kamphaeng Phet to Sukhothai also takes about one hour, but there are fewer coaches so that you should be a bit more organized.
+The bus from Kamphaeng Phet to Sukhothai also takes about one hour, but there are fewer coaches so you should be a bit more organized.

 Getting to Phitsanulok